DHBW-TINF24F/Team5-management-and-docs/PROJECT/software-requirements-specification.md

 ### Overview

-This SRS does not strictly follow ISO/IEC/IEEE standard 29148:2018.
-Some parts of this SRS follow the older standard IEEE 830-1984 because [TODO: but why?]
+This SRS follows ISO/IEC/IEEE standard 29148:2018 and the older standard IEEE 830-1984.

 ## Overall description